davib21/About-me/README.md

 <div align="center"><img src="demo.gif"></img></div>
 <h2>About</h2>

-I'm an undergrad student at Bioprocess and Biotechonology Engineering, at the School of Agricultural Sciences - Unesp - Botucatu, Brazil.
+I'm an undergraduate student at Bioprocess and Biotechonology Engineering, at the School of Agricultural Sciences - Unesp - Botucatu, Brazil.

 I also own a certificate in Biotechonology, received along the high school degree at the Federal Institute of Tocantins.

-<h2>Goal and requirements</h2>

-The idea behind first implementation.
-What is expected, what should be included, what should not be included.
+<h2>Studies, Researchs and Interests</h2>

+As an undergrad student at an Engineering focused at Biological Systems, I'm currently interested in themes such as Genectical Engineering, Synthetic Biology, Electrochemical Sensors and Biosensors.
+Apart of my specific area, I'm also delighted by themes from mathematics, astronomy and physics.

+Nowadays, I'm teaching Physics III (Electromagnetism) at the Popular Preparatory Course for University Entrance Exams of the School Of Agricultural Sciences (Unesp, Brazil).

 <h2>Key learnings</h2>